Thanks to last year's glorious sponsors!

 Sunday

-Jugglers' games at noon!
-Contests of skill, endurance, and one-upsmanship for fabulous prizes
+Jugglers' games at noon (contests of skill, endurance, and one-upsmanship for fabulous prizes)

 4:00 PM: Presentation of the Della Moustachella Award for Gusto

-5:00 PM: Festival officially closes.
+5:00 PM: Festival officially closes

 But there's hula hoops?

-In the circus we sometimes use the word "juggling" as a synonym for "object manipulation," the class of circus arts using hand-held props (as opposed to acrobatics, clowning, or animal acts): hoops, clubs, balls, rings, poi, yo-yos, and so on.
-Related to the English word legerdemain and the Spanish word malabares, the word "juggling" can be used to describe all types of play with props, and thus a "juggling festival" is where all object manipulators (and their friends) can come together to meet up, practice, play, share tricks, and even perform.
+By that definition, "juggling" includes hoops, clubs, balls, rings, poi, yo-yos, and so on.
+Related to the English word legerdemain and the Spanish word malabares, the word "juggling" can be used to describe all types of play with props, and thus a "juggling festival" is where all object manipulators (and their friends) can come together to meet up, practice, play, share tricks, and perform for the public.